RiotGamesCookbooks/nexus-cookbook/README.md

 * enable - true if we want to enable Smart Proxy, false if not.
 * host - The host to use for Smart Proxy configuration.
 * port - The port to use for Smart Proxy configuration.

+The following attributes are not fully supported but are under the `nexus::mount` namespace:

+* nfs::enable - enables an NFS mount.
+* nfs::mount\_point - the local path to mount an NFS drive to.
+* nfs::device\_path - the remote server where the NFS drive is located.
+* nfs::non_mount_dir - Sonatype does not recommend using NFS with Nexus, because of Solr searchs on particular directories of the Nexus installation.

 SSL
 ===